antonpaquin/todo-placeholder/README.md

 ### Caveats

-`Placeholder` works by scanning your code for an accessor of the form `placeholder_var.some_key`.
+`Placeholder` objects work by scanning your code for an accessor of the form `placeholder_var.some_key`.
 If you access it in an unusual way -- say, `__getattribute__`, it won't be able to find the item it should replace.

+`set_placeholder` scans for a call to that method with some constant key argument, or else an "anonymous" call with no key.

-Furthermore, it can't tell the difference between a "code" accessor and a "non-code" accessor.
+The rewriter can't tell the difference between a "code" accessor and a "non-code" accessor.
 So if you have something like

 ```